jackyspeed/aboutzhangshu/index.md

 - X. Wang, E. Rigall, X. An, Z. Li, Q. Cai, **S. Zhang**, J. Dong, "A New Benchmark and Low Computational Cost Localization Method for Cephalometric Analysis," IEEE Transactions on Circuits and Systems for Video Technology, 2024.
 - X. Wang, E. Rigall, X. An, **S. Zhang**, H. Yu, J. Dong, "A Method for X-Ray Image Landmarks Localization using Cyclic Coordinate-Guided Strategy," in Proceedings of the 2024 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2024), 2024.
 - J. Song, J. Li, H. Fan, L. Qi, **S. Zhang**, Y. Chen, J. Dong, "Real-Scale 3D Reconstruction with Monocular Zoom Technology," IEEE Transactions on Instrumentation and Measurement, 2024.
+- X. An, X. Wang, E. Rigall, S. Zhang, H. Yu, J. Dong, "Ceph2Style: A method for predicting facial growth direction using StyleGAN latent space editing," in Proceedings of the 9th International Conference on Image, Vision and Computing (ICIVC2024), 2024.

 ### 2023: